MohammadBalqis/MohammadBalqis/README.md

 ## 👨‍💻 About Me

-Hi, I’m **Mohammad Mounir Balqis** — a **Full Stack Web Developer** and former **English Educator**, passionate about building modern, efficient, and impactful digital systems.
+Hi, I’m **Mohammad Mounir Balqis** — a **Full Stack Web Developer** and former **English Educator**, passionate about creating modern, efficient, and impactful digital solutions.

-I combine the creativity of an educator with the precision of an engineer to deliver scalable **web applications and dashboards** that make businesses more efficient and learning more interactive.
+I combine the creativity of a teacher with the precision of an engineer to build **scalable web applications and dashboards** that make businesses smarter and education more digital.

-✨ I graduated from **The Digital Hub – Beirut Souks** program, where I built production-grade systems using the **MERN stack** and applied best practices in design and project management.
+✨ A graduate of **The Digital Hub – Beirut Souks**, I have developed production-ready systems using **MERN** and **Laravel** stacks, applying best practices in design, performance, and user experience.

 💡 *“From classrooms to code — empowering learning and business through technology.”*